Antvirf/stui/README.md

 ![loc](https://img.shields.io/badge/lines%20of%20code-2920-blue)
 ![size](https://img.shields.io/badge/binary%20size-3%2E6M-blue)

-*Like [k9s](https://k9scli.io/), but for Slurm clusters.* `stui` makes interacting with Slurm clusters intuitive and fast for everyone, without getting in the way of more experience users.
+*Like [k9s](https://k9scli.io/), but for Slurm clusters.* `stui` makes interacting with Slurm clusters intuitive and fast for everyone, without getting in the way of more experienced users.

 - List and view nodes and jobs, filter by partition and state
 - Quickly search across nodes/jobs list with regular expressions